Quantum dot thermal machines -- a guide to engineering: Introduction

 We present a systematic study of the effect of internal microscopic dynamics of a quantum dot on its operating parameters as a heat engine for arbitrary dynamics.
 We note that finding the performance of a known system is always possible.
 Our aim is the reverse -- to find minimal general guidelines for comparing performances of quantum dots with the internal dynamics unknown.

-To limit our considerations to both promising and the experimentally tractable, we consider general devices in the sequential tunnelling regime with the energy level spacing much smaller than $\kb T$, so that the energy transfer can be considered narrow, in line with the prediction of optimal thermoelectric performance \cite{Mahan1996, Whitney2014} (this regime frequency applies to single-molecule devices \cite{Pyurbeeva2021b}).
+To limit our considerations to both promising and the experimentally tractable, we consider general devices in the sequential tunnelling regime with the energy level spacing much smaller than $\kb T$, so that the energy transfer window can be considered narrow (the narrow band approximation), in line with the prediction of optimal thermoelectric performance \cite{Mahan1996, Whitney2014} (this regime frequently applies to single-molecule devices \cite{Pyurbeeva2021b}).
 We also will not consider passive heat flow or vibrational effects.
 The reason for the latter is that, except for highly specialised cases such as phonon-assisted tunnelling \cite{Sowa2017}, both reduce performance, and are tunable independently of electronic parameters, and thus, for practical applications, can be mitigated separately.

+In the narrow energy band approximation, we treat the unknown internal dynamics of a quantum dot through three asymmetry parameters -- the asymmetry between adding an electron to the QD and removing it from it, relating to the relative number of available quantum states, or the difference in entropy between the charge states, $\Delta S$; the asymmetry between the tunnel couplings of the QD to the baths, $\gamma$; and $\alpha$, charactering the degree of detailed balance breaking in the system.
+The fourth and final parameter is the overall coupling strength.

+To summarise, we demonstrate that in the narrow-band approximation, the dynamics of the system can be described through four characteristic parameters, three asymmetries and an overall scaling.
+We analyse the performance of an SET based on a quantum dot with non-trivial internal dynamics, including in the case of detailed balance breaking, and demonstrate that power and efficiency properties can be characterised through two parameters -- the coupling strength and a combination of three asymmetries, while noise, or the constancy of power delivery or extraction, depends on all four parameters independency.
+We believe our results can act as guidelines to engineering quantum states for optimisation of nanoscale thermal machines.

-This paper is structured as follows: in Section \ref{sec-configs}, we describe all configurations of a SET and identify the regimes where it operates as a heat engine and refrigerator; in Section 3, we derive the expressions for efficiency and power of an SET heat engine and refrigerator in the linear regime; in Section 4, we consider, in order, the effect of the entropy difference between the two change states involved in transport on thermal machine operation, the same effect in the case of normalised conductance, and the effect of detailed balance breaking.
+This paper is structured as follows: in Section \ref{sec-configs}, we describe all configurations of a SET and identify the regimes where it operates as a heat engine and refrigerator; in Section 3, we derive the expressions for efficiency and power of an SET heat engine and refrigerator in the linear regime; in Section 4, we consider, in order, the effect of the entropy difference between the two charge states involved in transport on thermal machine operation, the same effect in the case of normalised conductance, and the effect of detailed balance breaking.
 Finally, before summarising in Discussion, in Section 5, we study the effects of the entropy difference, tunnel coupling asymmetry, and detailed balance breaking on the noise in the system.